lingui/eslint-plugin/README.md

 each `rule` has a structure:

 - `patterns` is an array of regex or strings
-- `message` is a error message that will be displayed if restricting pattern matches text
+- `message` is an error message that will be displayed if restricting pattern matches text
 - `flags` is a string with regex flags for patterns
 - `isOnlyForTranslation` is a boolean indicating that patterns should be found only inside `Trans` tags or `t` tagged template